 The following is a full list of courses that are available with Toronto First Aid:

 - Standard first aid (includes CPR and AED)

 - Emergency first aid (includes CPR and AED)

 - Childcare first aid (includes CPR level “B” and AED)

 - CPR level “A”, “C” or “HCP” (AED training included)

 - Food Safety Certification

-For more information about the above mentioned courses or to view the schedule use the contact information posted above.
+For more information about the above-mentioned courses or to view the schedule using the contact information posted above.

 Did You Know?